asgersvenning/asgersvenning.github.io/_posts/maze-hilbert-lookahead/2024-17-02-maze-hilbert-lookahead.md

 <figure>
     <img src="/maze-hilbert-lookahead/hilbert_lookahead_possibilities.png">
-    <figcaption> All possible edges for a maze generated with the _**Hilbert Lookahead Algorithm**_.
+    <figcaption> All possible edges for a maze generated with the <b><i>Hilbert Lookahead Algorithm</i></b>.
 (Left) The edges shown without any visual guides.
 (Right) The edges annotated and colored by their "direction", edges are also thicker and more opaque the more likely they are to be selected.
 The direction of an edge is given from the node which selected the edge using the local rule in the Hilbert Lookahead Algorithm.
 Guaranteed edges are black. </figcaption>
 </figure>

 As can be seen, there are many edges which are always selected, many which are selected 50% of the time and many which are selected 33% of the time.